LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

    You're still going to need ReadLine() and WriteLine() in this assignment, the only difference is that we'll be making use of File classes to get the input from a file instead of the Console.
 The parameter syntax will be the same.
-   There is also a lab exercise for learning to work with file I/O.

 #.
 For each file line you'll want to use the string ``Split`` method,
    and then the ``Trim``